ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/certifier_in_tee/Notes.md

         traditional role of receiving certification requests, verifying security domain rules and issuing "admission certificates."

+    2. --operation=provision-keys: In this case, the certifier service contacts the key service to get the private policy key.

-    2. --operation=key-service:  In this case, simpleserver receives requests, including attestations from simpleservers running in certifier-service roles, who have not yet gotten the private policy key.
+    3. --operation=key-service:  In this case, simpleserver receives requests, including attestations from simpleservers running in certifier-service roles, who have not yet gotten the private policy key.
 In this role, simpleserver receives evidence very similar to that offered by a program requesting certifiation.
 It evaluates